Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Emergent long range interaction between defect chiralities

 A complementary approach is to consider defects directly at finite density.
 To reliably extract an effective defect chirality interaction $J(r)$ requires the defect chirality system to be unfrustrated, leading us to consider defect superlattice arrays that are ``bipartite'' in the graph of defect-nearest-neighbors and hence admit unfrustrated N\'eel antiferromagnetic arrangements of SW defect chiralities $\mu^Z$.
 Thus we compute the energy difference between ferromagnetic and N\'eel antiferromagnetic arrangements of SW chiralities, allowing a comparison between the direct numerical computation and the analytical infinite sums of the approximated power law $J(r)$, as shown in Fig.~\ref{fig_power_law_array}.

 An additional advantage of this comparison is that the consideration of finite defect density automatically includes any nonlinearities coming from interactions beyond two-body.
-We will show that the power law Ising model described by \ref{eq_sw_int} still remains a good approximation at this limit.
+We will show that the power law Ising model described by Eq.~\ref{eq_sw_int} still remains a good approximation at this limit.

 We consider an array of defects with two SWs placed per unit cell with linear dimension $\ell_u=(n_d/2)^{-1/2}$.
 The defects are placed at the corner and at the center of the unit cell such that their separation is approximately $\sqrt{3}\ell_u/2$.
 This defect superlattice can be interpreted as a rectangular lattice with a two-site unit cell marked by the two defect positions, which can be considered as a sublattice and denoted by $\tilde{A}$ and $\tilde{B}$.
 Assigning $\mu^z_{\tilde{A}}=\mu^z_{\tilde{B}}$ (or alternatively, $\mu^z_{\tilde{A}}=-\mu^z_{\tilde{B}}$) fluxes on the defects generates a ferromagnetic (or alternatively, N\'eel antiferromagnetic) pattern in terms of these Ising variables.
-The energy difference between these two ordering (ferromagnetic and antiferromagnetic) is computed numerically (blue crosses in Fig.~\ref{fig_power_law_array}).
+The energy difference between these two ordering (ferromagnetic and antiferromagnetic) is computed numerically (blue crosses in Fig.~\ref{fig_power_law_array}; also appears in Fig.~3 the companion paper~\cite{seth_chiral_2025}).

 Using the approximated power law $J(r)$ interaction of the Ising chiralities, the energy difference can also be approximately computed by performing an infinite sum over pairwise interactions.
 This can be expressed as